Read-Lab-Confederation/staph_metagenome_subtypes/Binstrain/ReadME.md

 ###Running binstrain.sh

 binstrain.sh downloads the raw sequence data from the HMP based on its SRS ID [HMP site](http://hmpdacc.org/HMASM/) and list the SRS ids in the file list_samples.txt.
+(The script would need to be modified to run on other data sources, e.g local directory of fastq files).

-Then run the following command in the terminal
+Run the following command in the terminal

     ./binStrain.sh